-- From building footings for vaults & conduits - From swales or other storm water infrastructure - For other utilities from vault walls/tops - From vault doors (building walls, overhangs, building entries/exits) - From vault vents (water features, sprinklers, drive aisles, building entries/exits) - Working clearances from vault to overhead wires (OR-OSHA zone) - Conduit under building - Under foundation

-NOTE: Construction clearances will be greater than installed clearances to accommodate shoring.
+- From building footings - From swales or other storm water infrastructure - From other utility's vault walls, tops, or above grade terminations - From vault access doors (building walls, overhangs, building entries/exits) - From vault vents (water features, sprinklers, drive aisles, building entries/exits) - Working clearances from vault to overhead wires (OR-OSHA zone) - Conduits under building floors or foundations - NOTE: Construction clearances will be greater than installed clearances to accommodate shoring.

-2.4.8 Power Line Clearances
+2.4.2 Power Line Clearances

-Projects located anywhere near power lines must meet the clearances outlined in the National Electric Safety Code (NESC) and PGE Standards.
+Projects located anywhere near power lines must meet the clearances outlined in the National Electric Safety Code (NESC), PGE Standards, and OR-OSHA, with the most "stringent" of the clearances prevailing.
 Clearances between overhead power lines and structures vary depending on voltage, the type of power line, access below the lines to pedestrians and vehicles, and the purpose of the structure.
 Different clearances are calculated by PGE for rest conditions and for conductor displacement from wind.
 PGE encourages customers and their contractors to call and discuss required clearances before beginning the site's design.